subterren/outerspacial/README.md

 Welcome to home-base of Subterren.
-This is a website-structure for my non-profit-organization (in Canada)
+This is the website-structure for my non-profit-organization (in Canada)

 Feel free to submit pull-requests as per your need, please dont spam.